 Once you both agree that communication is an issue in your relationship, the next step is to determine how to take action.
 There are formal therapy methods available as well as couples exercises and books that you can use to encourage communication, but on a basic level, the most important thing you can do is set aside time to talk.

 The biggest obstacle to communication is our own lives.
 The hours we spend working, taking care of children, running errands and stressing about all of it and how it will fit into a day often make it impossible to sit down and talk about your issues with your partner.
 Make the time.
 Whether it’s twenty minutes every evening or two or three hours on the weekend, make the time and ensure it is a regular time.
 That little bit of effort alone is often enough to start repairing years of damage.

-Ultimately, the methods you use to repair the communications gaps in your relationship will depend on the type of person you are and how you interact with your partner.
+Ultimately, the methods you use to repair the communication gaps in your relationship will depend on the type of person you are and how you interact with your partner.
 You know yourself and your partner best – talk with them and determine what steps are best to take and then take them.
 The results will speak for themselves.